The Medicus Firm Blog

 One of the most striking trends is the increased use of social media for job searching among healthcare professionals, including medical professionals.
 For physicians, this usage doubled from 12.4% in 2022 to 25.9% in 2023.
 Among APCs who use social media for job searching, LinkedIn (64.4%) and Facebook (56.5%) are the platforms of choice.

 This shift necessitates a robust social media strategy for healthcare recruiters.
 Ensure your organization has an active, engaging presence on platforms like LinkedIn and Facebook.
 Share content that showcases your company culture, highlights employee success stories, and provides valuable industry insights.
 Remember, social media is not just for posting job openings – it’s about building relationships and establishing your brand as an employer of choice.
+Encourage potential candidates or clients to contact your recruitment team via your social media platforms for more information or to start the hiring process.

 Understanding Provider-Specific Trends